thomasbaar/simplesma/README.md

 Defined with Xtext*, published at the PSI'15 conference, held in Kazan, Russian Federation, August 25-27, 2015.
 The conference proceedings have been published by Springer.
-#Te pre-print can be found in *ssma/doc/publications*.
+The pre-print can be found in *ssma/doc/publications*.

 Further documentations such as screenshots and an installation guide can be found in project *ssma*.